 Reldesemtiv selectively activates the fast skeletal muscle troponin complex in the sarcomere by increasing its sensitivity to calcium, leading to an increase in skeletal muscle contractility.
 Reldesemtiv has demonstrated pharmacological activity in preclinical models and evidence of potentially clinically relevant pharmacodynamic effects in humans.
-The FDA has granted reldesemtiv orphan drug designation for the potential treatment of SMA.
+The FDA granted reldesemtiv orphan drug designation for the potential treatment of SMA in 2017 and for the potential treatment of ALS in 2019.
+The European Medicines Agency ("EMA") granted orphan medicinal product designation to reldesemtiv for the potential treatment of SMA in 2019 and for the potential treatment of ALS in March 2020.